IBM-Cloud/DevOps-Services-Docs/docs/githubhooks/index.md

 <a name='create_project'></a>
 ##Creating a DevOps Services project and a GitHub repo

-If you already have a GitHub repo, skip to [Connecting a DevOps Services project to a GitHub repo](#existing_github). <!--- If you already have a DevOps Git repo and you want to move it to a GitHub repo, skip to [Changing from a DevOps Services Git repo to a GitHub repo](#change_repo). -->
+If you already have a GitHub repo, skip to [Connecting a DevOps Services project to a GitHub repo](#existing_github).

 1. Sign in to [DevOps Services][1].
 The My Projects page opens.
 2. If this project is your first project, click **Start coding**.
 Otherwise, click **CREATE PROJECT**.